rust-lang/rust/src/doc/reference.md

 When you wish to send data between tasks, the values are restricted to the [`Send` type-kind](#type-kinds).
-Restricting communication interfaces to this kind ensures that no references or managed pointers move between tasks.
+Restricting communication interfaces to this kind ensures that no references move between tasks.
 Thus access to an entire data structure can be mediated through its owning "root" value; no further locking or copying is required to avoid data races within the substructure of such a value.

 ### Task lifecycle